uoscompsci/PRISONER/doc/tutorials.demo.rst

 If you now revisit the website for the demo experiment, and continue through the PRISONER bootstrap process, you will note that PRISONER automatically detects the changes to the policy and requests the appropriate additional Facebook permissions.
 Now, the missing attributes will be visible on the experimental results page.

 Similarly, you can modify any other aspect of this demo to see how you can request different types of data.
 To understand the data you can collect from Facebook using PRISONER, consult the documentation for the Facebook Service Gateway.

+So far, we have shown we can collect different types of data from Facebook.
+Now, let's change the experiment completely to collect data from Twitter instead.
+This might sound like an arduous task, but we can do this by changing a single line of code.
+Return to /usr/bin/prisoner-demo/demo.py and find line 28, which currently indicates Facebook is our social network of choice.
+Change this to read "Twitter" and save the file.
+Return to the URL for the experiment and run through it one more time.
+Note that PRISONER now authenticates you with Twitter instead, and instead of seeing Facebook's status updates, you see a list of your recent tweets.
+How is this possible?
+PRISONER provides a consistent API for requesting equivalent types of data from different services.
+Therefore, just by changing the name of the provider, we can collect data from a completely different service, while maintaining all other parameters of the experiment.

+If you return to the policy.xml we've edited already, you might notice we don't even have a policy for Twitter.
+While we have explicit Facebook policies to collect attributes such as "gender" or "likes" which are Facebook-specific, we have "base" policies which only refer to the common attributes in all base social objects.
+Instead of matching the author on the Facebook session ID, we use a special object, "session:Service.id" which allows us to authenticate with whatever the current data provider is, allowing us to re-use a policy for any service, including ones which don't exist yet.
+Only if we required Twitter-specific attributes would we need to write an explicit Twitter policy.

 Saving data
 -----------